 If you think that your immigration case in Miami can be offered prosecutorial discretion, you will have to arrange a written request to the local ICE office and the local Office of Chief Counsel.

 The request for prosecutorial discretion in Miami could necessitate broad knowledge about the U.S. legislation.
-Therefore, it is necessary to have the guidance of experienced immigration lawyers in Miami.
-Please contact us if you need assistance you with your immigration case.
+Therefore, it is necessary to have the guidance of experienced immigration lawyers in the United States.
+Please contact us if you need assistance with your immigration case or for applying for a residence permit in USA.